mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

 --- abstract

-This document describes interactive sigma protocols—secure, general-purpose zero-knowledge proofs of knowledge consisting of three moves: commitment, challenge, and response.
-Concretely, the protocol allows one to prove knowledge of a witness without revealing any information about it.
+This document describes interactive sigma protocols, a class of secure, general-purpose zero-knowledge proofs of knowledge consisting of three moves: commitment, challenge, and response.
+Concretely, the protocol allows one to prove knowledge of a secret witness without revealing any information about it.

 --- middle